Example Of A Symbol In Poetry

 • Emotional Resonance: Powerful symbols often evoke strong emotions in the reader.
 Pay attention to how the symbol makes you feel.
 This emotional response often reflects the symbolic meaning.

-• Cultural and Historical Background: Understanding the cultural and historical context of the poem can unlock hidden meanings within symbols.
+• Cultural and Historical Background: Understanding the cultural and historical context of the poem can open up hidden meanings within symbols.
 Symbols often draw from shared cultural understandings or historical events.

 • Personal Interpretation: While there are common interpretations for certain symbols, ultimately, a reader's personal experiences and understanding can contribute to a unique interpretation.
 There's no single "correct" interpretation.